wp-plugins/thirstyaffiliates/readme.txt

 == Changelog ==

+= 2.3.1 =
+* IMPORTANT BUG FIX: Fixed issue with special char filtering causing invalid redirects on some merchants, advise people who are on 2.3 to update to this version immediately.

 = 2.3 =
 * New Feature: Added the option to choose a global redirect type (301 or 302 at this stage) and also the option to override this per link
 * Admin layout compatiblity with WordPress 3.8 specifically responsiveness